 Severus ducked his head.
 "Sorry.
 Of course you knew about that.
 So what is the answer?"

-The professor was quiet for a waited, recognizing the signs of when he was counting.
+The professor was quiet for a moment.
+Severus waited, recognizing the signs of when he was counting.
 He hated it when people tried to talk to him while he was counting stirs.
 The professor got to his forty-second stir without incident and responded.
 "It isn't the teeth themselves; it's the reaction they have with the dragon blood."

 Severus thought about it for a minute and then nodded when it suddenly became clear.
 "That makes sense.
 I knew that the blood was the reason why you have to turn the heat down, but I never thought about how it would react with the teeth.
 That's why you need doxy wings, too!"
-Severus realized, pausing for a moment.
+Severus realised, pausing for a moment.

 The professor was nodding slightly.